This is the multi-page printable view of this section. Click here to print.

 Alert Policy NameAlert policy name

-• When you click the alert policy name, you can view detailed information of that alert policy
+• Click the alert policy name to view detailed information of that alert policy

-DivisionClassification of alert creation and alert status change information
+CategoryDistinguish alarm creation and alarm status change information

-• Normal: When the metric does not meet the set condition
+• Normal: when the metric does not meet the configured condition

-• Insufficient data: When metric data cannot be verified (missing, non-existent, not arrived)
+• Insulfficient data: when the metric data cannot be retrieved (missing, nonexistent, not arrived)

-• Alert: When the metric meets the set condition
+• Alert: when the metric meets the configured condition

 • High, Middle, Low